ThatYolandaWang/MySpider/README.md

-# Web Scrapy in Python
+# Web Scrapy in Python and deploy in AWS Lambda

 A scrapy project to collect apartment information from [otodom](https://www.otodom.pl) website in Warsaw - Motokow and Wola areas.